-This document presents an overview of Metro benefits for pensioners.
+This document presents an overview of Metro benefits for eligible Charter School employees at retirement.
 It is intended for informational purposes only.
 If there is a difference between this overview and the official plan documents, the plan documents will govern.
-For more information, call your department Human Resources Coordinator or Metro Human Resources.
+For more information, call your Human Resources.

-The eligibility guidelines and calculations in this guide describe Division A. For answers to your specific questions, contact Metro Human Resources.
+The eligibility guidelines and calculations in this guide describe Division B, the Modified Metro Plan, in effect since January 1996.
+If you are a member of Division A, please contact Metro Human Resources for answers to your specific questions.